Sanga-Sanga Airport

 In 2005, the runway was extended to 1,860 meters through partnerships between the Department of Transportation and Communications (DOTC, today the DOTr), the CAAP, the United States Agency for International Development (USAID), the regional government of the Autonomous Region in Muslim Mindanao and the Tawi-Tawi provincial government.
 In addition, the runway has been widened to 30 meters.
 Along with the expansion of Jolo Airport in Sulu, the expansion of the runway was completed in August 2009.

-The new runway was officially inaugurated on August 17, 2009, by US ambassador Kristie Kenney and local officials in Tawi-Tawi.
+The new runway was officially inaugurated on August 17, 2009 by US ambassador Kristie Kenney and local officials in Tawi-Tawi.

-In 2015, the DOTC allotted Php248 million to jumpstart the renovation of the Sanga-Sanga Airport and additional Php10 million for the fencing requirement expenses of Cagayan de Sulu Airport in the municipality of Mapun, Tawi-Tawi.
-The DOTC also scheduled to release another Php577 million by January 2016 to finance the further improvement and development of the Sanga-Sanga Airport.
+In 2015, the DOTC allotted Php248 million to jumpstart the renovation of the Sanga-Sanga Airport and an additional Php10 million for the fencing requirement expenses of the Cagayan de Sulu Airport in the Municipality of Mapun, Tawi-Tawi.
+The DOTC was also to release another Php577 million by January 2016 to finance the further improvement and development of the Sanga-Sanga Airport.